Wilhox/Matlab-Shell-for-python/README.md

 # Automated Installation

 - Just download and run it
-- matlab.engine will be installed at first run
+- Matlab API will be installed at first run

 # Licence